-EuroHealthNet Guide for Financing Health Promotion
+EuroHealthNet Guide for Financing Prevention and Health Promotion

-2. How to finance prevention and health promotion?
+How to finance prevention and health promotion?

 Today’s challenges — from pandemic recovery to climate change — make clear that investing in health promotion isn’t just a policy choice, it’s a necessity.
 Yet only 3% of national health budgets go to prevention, while the vast majority is spent on treatment.
 We need new approaches that put health promotion – the active creation of health - at the heart of our systems and economies.

 In this section, you will find concepts for systemic change and practical examples showing how to smarter mobilise existing resources and new funding for health promotion.
-From the Wellbeing Economy to Smart Capacitating Investment — these ideas demonstrate how shifting mindsets and financial structures can unlock more and better funding for prevention.

 By exploring real-world case studies and financing mechanisms, this section will also show how public health professionals, planners, and policymakers can: